Horn maps of holomorphic functions locally pseudo-conjugate on their parabolic basins: Introduction

-\textbf{Plan of the paper: } In part $2$, we recall a definition of Fatou coordinate and petals which is not fully compliant with \cite{b:Mil}, and their classical consequences.
-In part $3$, we define the Fatou coordinate extensions and the attracting, repelling cylinders, isomorphic via Fatou coordinates to $B^f/f$ and $P_R/f$ (these objets will be defined in this part $3$).
-In part $4$, we define the horn map, seen as a map from the repelling cylinder $\Con_R$ to the attracting cylinder $\Con_A$, using the natural map $P_R / f \rightarrow B^f/f$.
-In part $5$, we define the pseudo-conjugacies and we prove some properties, which will allow in part $6$ to show the main theorem (theorem \ref{t:conjRevetBasLoc}).
-We give in part $7$ the definition of generalized pseudo-conjugacy for parabolic points with several petal cycles, and the expected generalization of the theorem in this setting.
+In \Cref{sec:rappel}, we recall a definition of Fatou coordinates and petals which is not fully compliant with \cite{b:Mil}, and their classical consequences.
+In \Cref{sec:cyl}, we define the Fatou coordinate extensions and the attracting, repelling cylinders.
+In \Cref{sec:horn_maps}, we define the horn map.
+The content of \Cref{sec:rappel,sec:cyl,sec:horn_maps} are classical, though its presentation may be unusual in some places.
+In \Cref{sec:defs_csq}, we define the pseudo-conjugacies and we prove some properties, which will allow in \Cref{sec:proof} to show the main theorem (\Cref{t:conjRevetBasLoc}), using an auxiliary result covered in \Cref{sub:aux}. \Cref{sec:ex} provides examples and counterexamples of various statements appearing in the text.
+We give in \Cref{sec:grl} the definition of generalized pseudo-conjugacy for parabolic points with several petal cycles, and the generalization of the theorem in this setting.